Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Asymptotics of correlation measures

+The volume-law terms in Eqs.~(\ref{eq:Renyi_MI_volume_law})--(\ref{eq:CI_volume_law}) are evidently generated by the scattering states within the voltage window, with the contribution of each state in Eq.~(\ref{eq:Renyi_MI_volume_law}) being the equivalent of the statistical moment of its corresponding transmission probability.
+This simple form allows to deduce that the source of the long-range entanglement is the coherence between the reflected part and the transmitted part of each scattered particle, which arrive simultaneously at mirroring sites.
+In the steady state, the constant particle current renders this strong entanglement a stationary property, and the length scale $\ell_{{\rm mirror}}$ determines the amount of entanglement as it is proportional to the number of scattered particles shared by the two subsystems.
+The voltage bias and the non-trivial scattering constitute necessary and generically-sufficient conditions for the extensive terms in Eqs.~(\ref{eq:Renyi_MI_volume_law})--(\ref{eq:CI_volume_law}) to not vanish.

-To support our general analytical results, we compared them to numerics for a specific model where the scattering is a result of a single impurity at the site $m=0$~\footnote{The numerical calculations presented in Figs.~\ref{fig:Num-Comparison-Symmetric} and \ref{fig:MI-Varying-Distance} were performed after the limit $d_{i}/\ell_{{\scriptscriptstyle i}}\to\infty$ had been taken.
-That is, correlation measures were computed directly from their expressions in terms of two-point correlation matrices (see e.g.~Eq.~(\ref{eq:Renyi-from-correlations})), from which we omitted all the terms that vanish as $d_{i}/\ell_{{\scriptscriptstyle i}}\to\infty$.
-In the SM we compare these numerical results to those computed for finite $d_{i}/\ell_{i}$, demonstrating convergence for $d_{i}/\ell_{i}\gg1$~\citep{SupplementalMaterial}.}.
+To support our general analytical results, we compared them to numerics for a specific model where the scattering is a result of a single impurity at the site $m=0$\footnote{The numerical results presented in Figs.~\ref{fig:Num-Comparison-Symmetric} and \ref{fig:MI-Varying-Distance} were calculated in the limit $d_{i}/\ell_{i}\to\infty$, which allows to simplify the expressions for the elements of two-point correlation matrices, as explained in Appendix~\ref{sec:Two-point-correlations}.
+In Appendix~\ref{sec:Additional-numerical-tests} we also compare these numerical results to those computed for finite $d_{i}/\ell_{i}$, demonstrating convergence for $d_{i}/\ell_{i}\gg1$.}.
 For this model, $m_{0}=0$ and ${\cal H}_{{\rm scat}}=\epsilon_{0}c_{0}^{\dagger}c_{0}$ in Eq.~(\ref{eq:Model-Hamiltonian}), $\epsilon_{0}$ being the impurity energy.
 The scattering matrix for this model yields the transmission probability

-which varies with the scattering state energy, therefore serving as a highly non-trivial test for our general results.
-The analytical results used in the comparison included the subleading logarithmic terms, which are necessary in order to obtain a good fit, along with a constant term which constituted the only fitting parameter.
-The excellent agreement with numerics is manifest in Fig.~\ref{fig:Num-Comparison-Symmetric}, where we plotted the scaling of all three correlation measures for different ratios of $\epsilon_{0}/\eta$, focusing on the aforementioned symmetric case.
+Good agreement with numerics is manifest in Fig.~\ref{fig:Num-Comparison-Symmetric}, where, focusing on the aforementioned symmetric case with two intervals of length $\ell$, we plotted the scaling with $\ell$ of all three correlation measures for different ratios of $\epsilon_{0}/\eta$.
+The analytical results of Eqs.~(\ref{eq:MI_volume_law})--(\ref{eq:CI_volume_law}) are plotted for $\ell\ge50$ (with a constant-in-$\ell$ additive correction term as the only fitting parameter), as for small values of $\ell$ there is a considerable contribution from subleading terms beyond the leading volume-law term (an exact analytical result for the most dominant subleading term, which is logarithmic in $\ell$, is derived in Ref\@.~\citep{FuturePublication}).